CandyBosibori/MeloMix-Phase-1-project/README.md

 ![songlist](<readmePictures/song list.jpeg>)

-user can add and delete a comment her or she has made on a song
+user can add and delete a comment her or she has made on a song.

 ![comment section](<readmePictures/comments sectionn.jpeg>)